Salahuddin Rabbani

-He was the Afghan ambassador to Turkey from 2011 to 2012.
+He was the Afghan ambassador to Turkey in 2011-2012.
 In April 2012, it was announced that he was to chair the Afghan High Peace Council in its negotiations with the Taliban.

 Early life

 Salahuddin Rabbani was born on 10 May 1971 in Kabul, Afghanistan.
 Salahuddin's father was former Afghan High Peace Council chairman and Afghan President Burhanuddin Rabbani.
 His father was assassinated by a suicide bomber entering his home in 2011.

 He received an undergraduate degree in management and marketing from the King Fahd University of Petroleum and Minerals in Saudi Arabia in 1995.
 In 2000, he received a Master's Degree in business management from Kingston University in the United Kingdom.
-From 2006 until 2008, he attended Columbia University’s School of International and Public Affairs (SIPA) to earn an MA in international Affairs.
+From 2006 until 2008, he attended Columbia University's School of International and Public Affairs (SIPA) to earn an MA in international Affairs.

 Career

 Private business and diplomacy

 In the 1990s he worked in the financial accounting department of Saudi Aramco, and in 1996 he moved to the United Arab Emirates to work in the private sector.
 After 2000 he joined Afghan Ministry of Foreign Affairs.
 In that role, he served as the political counselor in New York to the Permanent Mission of Afghanistan to the United Nation.
-HE worked on issues relating to the UN Security Council, and also was the representation of Afghanistan at the First Committee of the United Nations’ General Assembly on Disarmament and International Security.
+HE worked on issues relating to the UN Security Council, and also was the representation of Afghanistan at the First Committee of the United Nations' General Assembly on Disarmament and International Security.

 Around 2008, he moved from the United States to Afghanistan to serve as a political advisor to his father.

 Ambassador to Turkey

-In 2010, Afghanistan appointed him their ambassador to Turkey, and he was Ambassador to Turkey from 2011 to 2012.
+In 2010, he was appointed Afghanistan's ambassador to Turkey, serving in that position from 2011 to 2012.
 He was selected as leader of the Jamiat-e Islami political party after the assassination of his father on 20 September 2011.
 He was ambassador from 1 January 2011 until 14 April 2012.